Alebrije: La Unión Tejalapan

 La Union Tejalapan has not had the same success as Arrazola and Tilcajete because they have not been able to attract as many dealers or tourists.
-However, a significant market remains for simple rustic pieces (pre-alebrije) and pieces painted with traditional aniline paints, which La Union specializes in.
+A significant market remains for simple rustic pieces (pre-alebrije) and pieces painted with traditional aniline paints, which La Union specializes in.
 These are popular with those seeking non alebrije pieces such as saints, angels, devils, skeletons and motifs related to Day of the Dead.
 Alebrije pieces are also made, but are painted simply with one or two colors with few decorations.
 La Union artisans make multipiece rodeos, fiestas, and nativity scenes.
 Another rustic aspect to La Union pieces is that legs can be nailed onto the torsos.
 The first alebrije carver from La union was Martin Santiago.
 In the 1950s and 1960s, Santiago worked in the United States for various periods working as an agricultural laborer in the Bracero Program.
 When this program ended, Santiago found that he could not support his family by farming and began selling woodcarvings to a shop owner in Oaxaca.
 This arrangement ended after a complex dispute.
 Santiago then began carving and selling on his own with his four brothers and for many years the Santiago family was the only carvers in the community.

 Today there are a number of others involved in the craft.
 Aguilino Garcia sells fairly expensive skunks, crocodiles, armadillos, and palm trees.
 He has a reputation for working slowing but makes pieces that were selling for between 100 and 400 pesos in 1998.
 Better known is the husband and wife team of Reynaldo Santiago and Elodia Reyes, who have been carving since their marriage in the mid-1970s.
 Reynaldo is a nephew of Martin Santiago.
 Like in many other carving families, he carves while she paints.
 Their children are not involved in their business.
 While the couple make some large and medium-sized pieces, they specialize in miniatures (around seven cm), such as dogs, cats, giraffes, rabbits and goats which will for around 30 pesos each.
 Because La Union gets few tourists, the couple is mostly reliant on the store owners and wholesalers who buy from them.
 Today their major buyers are a wholesaler in California and a store owner in Texas.